ys659/module1/readme.md

 13. git log - show all commits in current branch history

 14. git remote add [alias] [url] - add git URL as an alias

+15. git pull - fetch & merge any commits from tracking remote branch